About Garfield Park Creative Community

 So far, we have purchased and renovated a 12,000-square-foot manufacturing building called Tube Factory artspace as the anchor for our work.
 This previously vacant facility built for use by a dairy in 1908 is a workshop and hub for our citywide placemaking work, a socially engaged art lab, and a space for contemporary exhibitions from local and national artists focused on place, and a large room for community meetings and cultural events.
 It opened in May of 2016.

-Additionally, we have fixed up a storefront building on nearby Shelby Street to house Listen Hear, a sound art space with a community radio station, gallery, and listening room.
+Additionally, we have fixed up a storefront building on nearby Shelby Street to house Listen Hear, a sound art space with a community radio station (WQRT 99.1), gallery, and listening room.
 This space, previously located on the west side, moved to Garfield Park and opened in April of 2016.
-It is also home of our community FM radio station, WQRT.

 Big Car and Riley Area Development Corporation – inspired, in part, by Project ROW Houses in Houston – are also transforming empty houses surrounding The Tube, which will turn into affordable living-working homes for artists.
 Boarded up homes will soon become an asset to the neighborhood with involved artists supporting the community and helping make a difference.
 We are working hard in partnership with the City of Indianapolis and neighborhood groups to work in hands-on ways and advocate for a safer, more walkable, and connected neighborhood for all.